Weak-Lensing Detection of Intercluster Filaments in Three Nearby Cluster Systems: Challenges

-We account for two primary sources of shear noise in our analysis.
-The first is shape noise, arising from the intrinsic ellipticity of source galaxies as well as their finite number density.
+Apart from the biasing effect of nearby clusters (mitigated passively via radial cutoffs; See Appendix~\ref{sec:appendix_c}), we account for two primary sources of random shear noise in our analysis.
+The first is the shape noise arising from the intrinsic ellipticity of source galaxies, as well as their finite number density.
 The intrinsic ellipticity contribution can be modeled as Poisson noise with the flat power spectrum, $P_{\mathrm{g}}(k) = \sigma_{\mathrm{\gamma}}^2/2n_{\mathrm{g}}$.
 The finite sampling of galaxies, on the other hand, imposes a constraint on the smallest spatial scales that can be reliably probed (see Section \ref{subsubsec:shape_noise}).
 Second, we consider lensing contamination from uncorrelated large-scale structure (LSS) along the line of sight (LOS). \citet{hoekstra2001} showed that distant LSS does not bias mass measurements and can be treated as an additional source of noise.
 We quantify this effect in the context of our survey in Section \ref{subsubsec:lssnoise}.
 Thus, the total shear noise, $\gamma_{\mathrm{n}}(\boldsymbol{x}) = \gamma_{\mathrm{g}}(\boldsymbol{x}) + \gamma_{\mathrm{LSS}}(\boldsymbol{x})$, can be modeled as a zero-mean isotropic Gaussian field.